Current Projects

 Volunteer Interpreters and/or Translators provide language support to program participants.
 The interpreter/translator volunteer facilitates accurate, culturally competent, and sensitive communication between non-English-speaking program participants and HIAS staff.
 This volunteer role involves communicating directly with program participants and/or handling their sensitive information.

-Volunteers may drive or travel with program participants to appointments (hearings, medical appointments, etc.), provide support, and at times interpret for clients at their appointments.
-The accompaniment program is an optional component of several roles, as requested by the unique and individual needs of program participants.
+In addition to our immigration court accompaniment program with partners in NYC, direct service volunteers also provide accompaniment to HIAS clients.
+Volunteers may drive or travel with program participants to appointments (medical appointments, ICE check ins, etc.), provide support, and at times interpret for clients at their appointments.
+Accompaniment is an optional component of several roles, as requested by the unique and individual needs of program participants.

 Search HIAS